The page has been translated by Gen AI.

 Resource IDUnique resource ID in the service

-CreatorUser who created the service
+ConstructorUser who created the service

-ModifierUser who modified the service information
+ModifierUser who edited the service information

-Modification DateTimeDateTime when service information was modified
+Modification timestampDate and time the service information was modified

 LLM EndpointLLM Endpoint information

-• Click the Admin Kubeconfig Download/User Kubeconfig Download button for the private endpoint address to download the kubeconfig settings for each role as a yaml document.
+• Click the Admin Kubeconfig Download/User Kubeconfig Download button for the private endpoint address to download the kubeconfig settings for each role as a yaml document

-• Click the Admin Kubeconfig Download/User Kubeconfig Download button for the public endpoint address to download the kubeconfig settings for each role as a yaml document.
+• Click the Admin Kubeconfig Download/User Kubeconfig Download button for the public endpoint address to download the kubeconfig settings for each role as a yaml document

 • Click each setting to view detailed information on the detail page

-File Storage SettingsIf you click the volume name, you can view detailed information on the storage detail page
+StorageClass configurationIf you click the NFS volume name, you can view detailed information on the storage details page

 Table.
-Cluster detailed information tab items
+Cluster detail information tab items

 Reference

-• Example: Version 1.11.x > 1.13.x (Not allowed) / Version 1.11.x > 1.12.x (Allowed)
+• Example: version 1.11.x > 1.13.x (Not allowed) / version 1.11.x > 1.12.x (Allowed)

-• If you are using a Kubernetes version that has reached end of support or a version that is scheduled to reach end of support, a red exclamation mark will appear to the right of the version.
-If this icon is displayed, we recommend upgrading the Kubernetes version.
+• If you are using a Kubernetes version that has reached end of support or a version that is scheduled to reach end of support, a red exclamation mark will appear to the right of the version. * If this icon is displayed, we recommend upgrading the Kubernetes version.

 Node Pool